 At all times, make sure your information on Google My Business is correct, complete, and up-to-date.
 We can’t stress this enough.

-Check out the ReviewTrackers guide on how to create or claim your business listing using Google My Business.
+Check out the ReviewTrackers guide on how to claim your business listing on Google.

 Business listings that have been claimed and updated on Google My Business — and which also boasts of strong reviews and ratings — are the ones most likely to rank at the top of local search, or even be featured in the “local pack.”